tsimut/Final-Project/README.md

 The goal of this project was to:

 1. Build a model that labels online reviews and puts them into specific catergories
-2. Build a model that can predict the sentiment of an onile review
+2. Build a model that can predict the sentiment of an online review

 Use Cases: